Occupational Skills Program

 Successful Occupational Skills students can advocate for themselves have a strong work ethic, know the importance of regular attendance, are organized and desire to be self-sufficient.

-Individuals who are interested in applying in this program should call Ben Larson at 320-222-8041 or e-mail email@example.com to schedule a recommended informational meeting.
+Individuals who are interested in applying to this program should call Ben Larson at 320-222-8041 or e-mail Benjamin.email@example.com to schedule a recommended informational meeting.
 Students will also need to fill out an application, submit an application fee and provide documentation of their disability.
 A current high school transcript will need to be sent to Ridgewater.
 The conference gives the student valuable information about the Occupational Skills program.

 Degrees and Certificates